appcypher/viper/NOTES.md

 - Introspection

-    - Viper doesn't have a bytecode IR, but it does have a wasm codegen that you can introspect.
+    - Viper doesn't have a bytecode IR, but it does have a wasm codegen that one can introspect.
         ```py
+        from dis import dis

+        dis(some_func)
         ```

 - Type annotations

-    - Type annotations affect are help with type-checking and optimizations
+    - Type annotations is used in semantic analysis

         CPython doesn't take advantage of type annotations.